bcgov/AzureFilesPoC/OneTimeActivities/README.md

 - All onboarding scripts follow the principle of least privilege and update only the required sections of the credentials file.
 - No secrets are ever written to version control; `.env/azure-credentials.json` is git-ignored.
 - All steps are idempotent and safe to repeat.
+- Resource group tags are managed in Azure only.
+If you change tags later, update them directly in Azure using the CLI or Portal.

 ## Why the Step-by-Step Approach?